usnistgov/generate_alchemical_lammps_inputs/README.md

 ## Installation

-* Step 1: Download the master branch from our gitlab page as a zip file, or clone it to your working directory with:
+* Step 1: Download the master branch from our github page as a zip file, or clone it to your working directory with:

     ``git clone https://github.com/usnistgov/generate_alchemical_lammps_inputs``

 * Step 2 (Optional): If you are using conda and you want to create a new environment for this package you may install with:

-    ``conda env create -f requirements.yaml``
+    ``conda env create -f generate_alchemical_lammps_inputs/requirements.yaml``

 * Step 3: Install package with: